 Waterways in Livingston Parish closed to recreational traffic due to incoming weather system

-LIVINGSTON PARISH - Several waterways are closed in Livingston Parish due to high winds and the incoming weather system, Rafael.
+BATON ROUGE - Several waterways are closed in Livingston and Tangipahoa parishes due to high winds and the incoming weather system, Rafael.

-The Office of the Parish President said the Amite River, from the weir south to Lake Maurepas, including tributaries off the river, and the Tickfaw River are closed to all recreational traffic.
+The Office of the Livingston Parish President said the Amite River, from the weir south to Lake Maurepas, including tributaries of the river, and the Tickfaw River are closed to all recreational traffic.

 The closure takes effect at noon Tuesday and will continue until further notice.